rjollos/hp4194a/README.md

 ## TODO

 * Add `reset` command: `./hp4194a --reset`
-* Read and poll operations sometimes return incorrect data, which has led to insertion of `read` operations to "clear" the buffer.
 * Improve error handling.
 For example, when LOCAL is pressed during acquisiiton.

 ## References